ivangfr/springboot-testing-mysql/README.md

 ## Start Environment

-- Open a terminal and inside `springboot-testing-mysql` root folder run
+- Open a terminal and inside `springboot-testing-mysql` root folder run:
   ```
   docker compose up -d
   ```

 - Wait for `MySQL` Docker container to be up and running.
-To check it, run
+To check it, run:
   ```
   docker compose ps
   ```

 ## Start Application

-- In a terminal, make sure you are in `springboot-testing-mysql` root folder
+- In a terminal, make sure you are in `springboot-testing-mysql` root folder;

-- Run application
+- Run application:
   ```
   ./gradlew user-service:clean user-service:bootRun
   ```